Frank B. Brandegee: U.S. Senate

 Brandegee resigned from the House to accept election to the U.S. Senate, filling the vacancy caused by the death of Orville H. Platt.

 He was reelected in 1908, 1914, and 1920, and served from May 10, 1905, until his death.

 A staunch "Old Guard" conservative, Brandegee opposed women's suffrage and America's participation in the League of Nations.
 In 1920 Brandegee was also one of the chief promoters of Warren G. Harding for President.

 In the Senate he was Chairman of the following committees: Interoceanic Canals (Sixty-second Congress); Panama (Sixty-second Congress); Pacific Railroads (Sixty-third through Sixty-fifth Congresses); Library (Sixty-sixth and Sixty-seventh Congresses); and Judiciary (Sixty-eighth Congress).

-Brandegee was President pro tempore during several sessions of the Senate in the Sixty-second Congress (1911 to 1913).
+Brandegee was President pro tempore during two days (March 25-26, 1912) of the Senate in the Sixty-second Congress (1911 to 1913).

 Death and burial

 Brandegee never married and had no children.

-He committed suicide in Washington, D.C. on October 14, 1924, inhaling fumes from a gas light in a seldom used bathroom on the third floor of his home.
+He killed himself in Washington, D.C. on October 14, 1924, inhaling fumes from a gas light in a seldom used bathroom on the third floor of his home.
 According to published accounts, he was in ill health and had lost most of his fortune through bad investments.
 Press reports at the time indicated that he left his chauffeur a suicide note and $100, with another $100 for two other household servants.

 He was interred at Cedar Grove Cemetery in New London.